 France boasts about 2,800 municipal campsites across the country.
 The vast majority are situated near quaint villages or towns.
 While they aren’t as large as four and five-star sites, they offer basic amenities such as clean bathrooms and hot showers.

-They also provide a different type of camping experience than larger chain campgrounds.
+They also provide a different type of camping experience than larger chain, luxury 5-star campsites.
 Many of their locations remain off-the-beaten-path and are quite scenic.

 Immerse Yourself in the French Culture

 France’s municipal campsites prove more affordable and intimate than their commercial counterparts.
 They bring you closer to nature.